Resocio/resoc/packages/cli-itdk/README.md

 ## Generate

-### Image template development kit / Viewer

-While creating your template, you might want to create an image, just to make sure you get the expected outcome.
-For this, use the command line displayed by the viewer itself.

 ### Command line

-When your template is ready and you want to integrate it to your CI/CD, use the `create-img` tool:
+Create images from the command line with `create-img`:

     npm install -g create-img
-    create-img path/top/resoc.manifest.json -o myImage.jpg --params title="A picture is worth a thousand words" mainImageUrl="https://resoc.io/assets/img/demo/photos/pexels-photo-371589.jpeg" textColor="#ffffff" backgroundColor="#20552a" resoc_imageWidth=1200 resoc_imageHeight=630
+    create-img path/top/resoc.manifest.json -o output-image.jpg --params title="A picture is worth a thousand words" mainImageUrl="https://resoc.io/assets/img/demo/photos/pexels-photo-371589.jpeg" textColor="#ffffff" backgroundColor="#20552a" -w 1200 -h 630

-As this tool has the same interface as the image template development kit, feel free to start from a command line dumped by the viewer.
+Note that the viewer displays a sample command line you can copy and edit.

 ### API